dickwall/subcut/GettingStarted.md

 since the resulting binding will be very broad and could be picked up accidentally.

 The final binding, trait WebSearch is bound lazily to a single instance obtained by the provided method.
 There are a couple of things to note about this binding.
-The toSingleInstance will defer the instance from being created until the first time it is bound, but after that the same instance will always be returned for that binding.
+The toSingle will defer the instance from being created until the first time it is bound, but after that the same instance will always be returned for that binding.
 The lazy binding is necessary in this case for the second reason - a specific binding configuration is provided to the GoogleSearchService constructor in the form of a second curried